| |

 bequeathed by one's culture, there is another way to perceive it.

 The ideals might very well be innate.
-The culture's responsibility
+If that is so, the culture's

 If the ideals are innate, that would explain